 Today luxury watches are more popular than ever.
 Collectors lust after mechanical watches with elaborate complications.
 The more complications, the more valuable the watch.
 Recently Sotheby’s sold a luxury watch with 24 complications for a record 11 million dollars.

-Luckily, you don’t have to be a multimillionaire to enjoy today’s new breed of luxury watches.
-Many of today’s most popular and highly regarded luxury brands are well within the reach of discerning watch aficionados.
-People who appreciate mechanical complexity are drawn to watches by manufacturers like Fortis and Eterna, while style conscious fashionistas prefers glittering new offerings from top designers like Versace and Ferragamo.
+Luckily, you don’t have to be a multimillionaire to enjoy today’s new breed of affordable luxury watches.
+Many of today’s most popular and highly regarded luxury watch brands are well within the reach of discerning timepiece aficionados.
+People who appreciate mechanical complexity are drawn to watches by manufacturers like Fortis and Louis Erard, while style conscious fashionistas prefer glittering new offerings from top designers like Versace and Ferragamo.

 Whatever your personal preference, if you appreciate the finer things in life, there are an abundance of luxury watches designed to satisfy your desire to wear the very best.